Pop quiz: Do you know the difference between copywriting and content marketing?

 In Sarah’s extremely colorful example above, she touches on something important: The intersection of copy and content.

-You ultimately need both copywriting and content marketing to reach your full potential when it comes to attracting customers and driving results.
+You ultimately need both copywriting and content marketing to reach your full digital marketing potential.

 It’s a little like trying to get healthier.
 You need to eat well to get the nutrients needed to be healthy and have energy, and it’s good to also exercise to increase your stamina and heart-health.